HaoboGu/rmk/docs/src/configuration.md

 ### `[storage]`

 `[storage]` section defines storage related configs.
 Storage feature is required to persist keymap data, it's strongly recommended to make it enabled(and it's enabled by default!).
-RMK will automatically uses the last two section of chip's internal flash as the pre-served storage space.
+RMK will automatically use the last two section of chip's internal flash as the pre-served storage space.
 If you don't want to change the default setting, just leave this section empty.

 ```toml
 [storage]